Petrol (Gas) Freezes at -70F

 To open a frozen door, do NOT EVER use a kettle of boiling water to pour over the frozen edges.
 There are a few reasons for this, apart from the lunacy of it.

 1) The boiling water will freeze almost immediately, making things more difficult than before.

-First of all, make sure your AAA membership is up to date.
+First of all, make sure your Automobile Association membership is up to date.
 If it is your normal habit to wait until you’ve almost run out of gas before refilling – change that habit as soon as you see the first snowflake.
 Fill up your tank and keep it filled up until spring.
 When you’re driving in snow and praying that you make it home before the next snowfall; you have enough to worry about without worrying about running out of fuel.

 Always carry the following things in winter.

 A full water bottle and some nourishing choc bars.

 Every winter there are remarkable stories of people who have survived for over a week in a crashed car, due to their foresight in packing a blanket, candies, water, candles and matches.
 It doesn’t cost that much and it could be a life saver.

 Some veteran winter drivers advise that you also carry a shovel to dig yourself out of a ditch and an axe to break a window with.

 If you are really in the wilds, carry flares with you.
 A friend of mine doesn’t carry flares, but to compensate for that oversight, she has two extendable aerials with bright red flags at the top.
 She also buys no other colour of car but red, and she can’t understand why so many Canadian winter drivers buy white cars, ‘Don’t they realize that they will disappear if they skid into a snow filled ditch?’.